ECuiDev/obsidian-quiz-generator/README.md

 #### Select All That Apply Format

 Supports up to 26 choices, denoted by the 26 letters of the English alphabet.
-There must be at least 2 correct answers or this will be treated as a multiple choice question by the UI.
-You should use the letters in alphabetical order starting from "a" and not reuse letters or things may break.
+There must be at least 2 correct answers or this will be treated as a multiple choice question by the quiz UI.
+You should use the letters in alphabetical order starting from "a".
 The example below uses 5 choices.

 **Callout**
 ```